 Your action plan should include responsibilities distributed among your social media team.
-If you are a small enterprise owner, you might have to do everything alone.
+You might have to do everything alone if you are a small business owner.
 Based on the insights from the brand monitoring stage and competitor analysis, delegate the tasks into the following categories:

 - Negative reviews